 Abraham Justified By Faith

 A Sermon on Romans 4:1-3Read more

-Abraham Justified by Faith
+Abraham’s Justification by Faith

-1What then shall we say was gained by Abraham, our forefather according to the flesh?
-For if Abraham was justified by works, he has something to boast about, but not before God.
+1What then shall we say that Abraham, our forefather according to the flesh, has found?
+2For if Abraham was justified by works, he has something to boast about; but not before God.
 3For what does the Scripture say?
-“Abraham believed God, and it was counted to him as righteousness.”
+“Abraham believed God, and it was credited to him as righteousness.”